A thumbnail sketch might sound weird and a waste of time. Why draw whatever I want to draw, but in a small size??

-When thumbnail sketching, you’re creating concepts, ideas.
-These are supposed to be rough, very simple.
+When thumbnail sketching, you’re creating concepts and ideas.
+These are supposed to be rough and very simple.
 Studies of perspectives, compositions, color, shapes, anything!
 Just keep in mind, this is not supposed to be a finished piece, just sketches with no pressure and complete freedom!

 Thumbnail Sketch Template for You!

-As promised, I have here a very simple template so you can use for your sketches.
-So you have no excuse to not start.
+As promised, I have here a very simple template that you can use for your sketches.
+So you have no excuse not to start.
 I already made part of the work for you, now go have some fun!

 The importance of thumbnail sketching isn’t the method itself, but the planning and studying!